maartenvandillen/react-native-qrcode-svg/README.md

+# About this fork
+I have added a prop version to specify the version of QR code is generated.

 # Looking for maintainers
 I'm not working on any React Native projects anymore.
 Feel free to take over this project if you feel good about it!